Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 Stop by a grocery store (or a drug store with convenience foods).
 Small containers of non-dairy milks, bottled water if the tap water is a concern, Greek yogurt, fresh fruit, nuts, and other items will allow you to skip the pastry-rich continental breakfasts offered at hotels.
 And to snack without relying on vending machines and other less healthy options.

-Exercise in your room, using an extra bath towel as a mat to do sit-ups, push-ups, planks or a brief yoga routine (you can find some on youtube.)
+Exercise in your room, using an extra bath towel as a mat to do sit-ups, push-ups, planks or a brief yoga routine (you can find some on YouTube, including one of my favorites.)
 But if your hotel has a fitness center, it’s easiest to use that.
 Also, planning to exercise in the morning will give you the best chance of actually following through.
 If you can get up a half-hour earlier, think of how great you’ll feel by starting your day in a way that supports you.

 Traveling is a great opportunity to mix up your routine without totally giving up on it.
 Try to maintain a routine that benefits your health, to the best of your ability.
 But also lighten the pressure on yourself.
-Whatever you can do to focus on healthy habits is another step in the right direction for you.
+Whatever you can do to focus on healthy habits is another step in the right direction.

 Don’t leave it to chance.
 Plan ahead, just as you plan where you’ll stay and how you’ll get there.
 And when you come home, you’ll be healthier and happier, or at least not as far away from your health goals as you might have been otherwise.

-The Centers for Disease Control and Prevention has an entire section of its website devoted to Travelers’ Health.
+The Centers for Disease Control and Prevention has an entire section of its website devoted to travel precautions and Travelers’ Health, including during the ongoing pandemic.
+What are some of your healthy habits and routine when you travel?
+Share with me on social media or via my website.